 Linking products to estimates

 When you add a line item to a takeoff symbol, you can link it to a product from your catalogs.
-The line item inherits the product's name, SKU, cost per unit, unit of measure, and markup percentage.
-If you later update the product's pricing in the catalog, linked line items reflect those changes.
+Linking copies the product's current name, SKU, cost per unit, unit of measure, and markup percentage onto the line item as a snapshot.
+Editing the product in the catalog later does not change line items already linked to it.

-You can also override inherited values on individual line items without breaking the link.
+You can override any of these values on a line item without breaking the link.
 This is useful when a project requires a one-time price adjustment.

 Custom properties

 If the built-in fields aren't enough, your organization can define custom properties for products in Settings.
 Custom fields -- like supplier, lead time, or color -- appear alongside the standard fields in the product form and table columns.
-See the custom properties article for setup details.
+See Custom properties for setup details.